Updated 3rd May 2020

 Star Citizen Economic Basics

 Pro Tip: During Alpha development aUEC gathered between patches are periodically reset, however REC persist.
-REC can be farmed by participating in some Arena Commander modes (primarily Racing).
-It is possible to accumulate millions of REC and the potential for renting is currently unknown.
+REC can be farmed by participating in some Arena Commander multiplayer modes (primarily Ship Combat and Racing).
+It is possible to accumulate REC and the potential for renting is currently unknown.

 The image above is taken from the Aurora Starter Pack.
 Both the Aurora and Mustang Starter Packs come with 1,000 UEC in game starting currency.
 The first step in your Star Citizen adventures is to make sure you use a referral code as using the referral code when you create your account and purchase will grant an additional 5,000 UEC.
 Read more about the Star Citizen Referral Code.